Yaswant-Kumar-Singhi/todoManager/README.md

 > stay tuned for my detailed explanation!!

-# :eyes: End of my ReadME
+# :eyes: End of my ReadME.
+Follow me if you like it!!!